-Rare, widespread wildfire outbreak shifts to California Tuesday as Santa Ana wind event kicks in
+Rare West Coast wildfire outbreak features California Santa Ana wind event

 California’s ‘extreme fire behavior’

 The acreage burned in California, while astounding, does not tell the whole story.
 Fires have been burning in unusual ways this summer, with fire behavior that eludes firefighters’ control.
 That has allowed them to grow so big, so quickly, without much wind to push them along.
-Fueled by record-setting temperatures, up to 120- degrees even near the coast, they’ve spawned towering columns of smoke and ash, forming their own thunderstorms and even fire tornadoes.
+Fueled by record-setting temperatures, up to 120-degrees even near the coast, they’ve spawned towering columns of smoke and ash, forming their own thunderstorms and even fire tornadoes.

 But the heart of the fire season is still ahead: fast-spreading blazes are most common in autumn, when fierce “offshore” winds blow from inland areas toward the coast.